gobitfly/beaconchain/frontend/components/bc/searchbar/readme.md

+**Summary**

+- Using the search bar in your code
+- Changing the behavior and look of the search bar thanks to _searchbar.ts_
+- Usage of _MiddleEllipsis.vue_

-# Using the component in your code
+# Using the search bar in your code

 In your `<script setup>`, write
 ```TS